 Property managers are in charge of the operations of a given property.
 Everything from leasing to maintenance occurs under the supervision of the property managers.
 These roles are a good opportunity for anyone with general managerial skills.

 Asset Management Roles

 The asset management roles are responsible for making sure the company’s investment portfolio is intact.
-Asset managers develop & maintain the assets of the company’s clients.
-This is done by making sure that the investments are in line with the clients’ investment goals and preferences.
+Asset managers develop and maintain the assets of the company’s clients, by making sure that the investments are in line with the clients’ investment goals and preferences.

-Asset managers need to be collaborative, as their work intersect with colleagues from other departments.
+Asset managers need to be collaborative, as their work tends to intersect with colleagues from other departments, such as acquisitions, finance, and accounting amongst others.
 They are also required to operate in compliance with industry regulators.

 Investor Relationship Roles